JeffreyRodriguez/Liberator12k/Receiver/README.md

 <br/>

 #### Standard Print Settings
-Use the [Printing Guidelines](../Printing.md) from the Introduction.
+Review the [Printing Guidelines](../Printing.md) from the Introduction.
 Use the right accent or base color!

 #### FCG Print Settings